ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_winui3/how-to-1.md

            SpinButtonPlacementMode="Inline" />
 ```

-Again, the first control is used to display the fixed string 'Execution count'.
+The first control is used to display the fixed string 'Execution count'.
 The second one allows the user to specify the number of executions for the matrix multiplications.
-Here, we enable the user to select an execution count between 10-100 in steps of 10.
+Here, you enable the user to select an execution count between 10-100 in steps of 10.

 Finally, the view declares two buttons and one ListBox: